JSRocksHQ/jsrockshq.github.io/src/posts/en/how-i-m-using-es6-modules-in-production.md

 <!--
 layout: post
-title: how i'm using es6 modules in production
+title: how I'm using es6 modules in production
 date: 2015-05-08T04:51:30.117Z
 comments: true
 published: true
 keywords: modules
-description: Post about how i'm using es6 modules in production
+description: Post about how I'm using es6 modules in production
 categories: modules
 authorName: Jaydson Gomes
 authorLink: http://twitter.com/jaydson
 authorDescription: JavaScript enthusiast - FrontEnd Engineer at Terra Networks - BrazilJS and RSJS curator
 authorPicture: https://pbs.twimg.com/profile_images/453720347620032512/UM2nE21c_400x400.jpeg
 -->
-I've been using [ES6 modules](/categories/modules/) for a while in my daily work and I want to share with you guys how i'm doing it.
+I've been using [ES6 modules](/categories/modules/) for a while in my daily work and I want to share with you guys how I'm doing it.
 First of all, [Babel](https://babeljs.io/) is the consolidated tool for transpilation.
 It's a very active project, and it covers almost all of modern JavaScript features.
 Babel works great for modules too, so you'll just need to decide the flavour, I mean AMD, Common, UMD and even customized modules.
 <!--more-->

-In my company we're building applications using a home-made Framework (not open-source yet) based on AMD modules.
+In my company we're building applications using a homemade framework (not open-source yet) based on AMD modules.
 We have A LOT of legacy AMD modules.
 Believe me, for large applications AMD still one of the best solutions.
 We can't simply bundle everything in a single file.
 That's not how things work.
 Nowadays we have solutions like [Webpack](http://webpack.github.io/), but we already have a huge installed base applications, so it's not so easy to migrate, and our home-made solution for delivering modules (not open-source yet) is working just fine.

 ## Micro-modules strategy
 This strategy is working quite well for me.
-As I said before, our final module must be a AMD module, but sometimes the AMD module itself needs modules, and i'm calling them micro-modules.
+As I said before, our final module must be a AMD module, but sometimes the AMD module itself needs modules, and I'm calling them micro-modules.
-This micro-modules i'm using does not necessarily need to be shared across applications, but they help me a lot with code organization.
+These micro-modules I'm using do not necessarily need to be shared across applications, but they help me a lot with code organization.
 Here's a piece of code we have in production:
 ```javascript
 import config from './config';